Connected TV

 • DSP: Requires an intermediary, such as a media buyer or agency, to execute the process and place a bid for ad inventory.
 This often results in a complicated setup that can be a bit of a headache.
 Sometimes multiple DSPs are used to get a wider ad inventory, so as you can imagine the costs add up quickly.

 • Performance TV: No intermediary or complicated bidding process here.
-Our user-interface allows automated campaign set up, where you can provide your budget, goal, and even access first-party or third-party data with Oracle Data Cloud – the world’s largest audience data provider – within the platform to segment and target different audience groups.
+Our user-interface allows automated campaign set up, where you can provide your budget, goal, and targeting options within the platform.

 1. Lower Quality of Ad Inventory